01 October 2024

 Xiwang Zhang

 Professor Xiwang Zhang is internationally recognised for his innovative work on membrane science and technology, tackling complex challenges in the crucial nexus of water, environment and climate change.
-As a visionary interdisciplinary leader, Professor Xhang established the ARC Industry Transformation Hub for Energy-Efficient Separation (EESep) that translated membrane science and technology into practical solutions across a range of fields, including clean water production, wastewater recycling, biotechnology, mining and more.
+As a visionary interdisciplinary leader, Professor Zhang established the ARC Industry Transformation Hub for Energy-Efficient Separation (EESep) that translated membrane science and technology into practical solutions across a range of fields, including clean water production, wastewater recycling, biotechnology, mining and more.
 Professor Zhang also leads the ARC Centre of Excellence for Green Electrochemical Transformation of Carbon Dioxide (GETCO2), a national initiative focused on converting CO2 to valuable products.
 His leadership is driving technology innovation for decarbonisation, playing a pivotal role in the global fight against climate change.

 > Professor Zhang's profile